Your Body’s Mechanics

 Exercises that improve your balance and strengthen your muscles can help to prevent falls.
 Pai and his colleagues have also found that people can be trained to avoid falls if they practice walking over unstable—but safe—surfaces in the laboratory.
 “People age 65 and older can adapt and remember remarkably well how to keep their body posture upright when disturbances occur in the environment if they’ve encountered similar situations 2 or 3 times before,” Pai says.

 Biomechanics can also be used to guide treatments for movement problems.
 Weiss uses computer models to look at how hip joints are stressed when someone walks or travels up and down stairs.
 He’s analyzing both normal hips and those with a condition called hip dysplasia.
-“Hip dysplasia produces an instability that can lead to early onset of over time,” Weiss says.
+“Hip dysplasia produces an instability that can lead to early onset of Swelling (inflammation) in one or more of your joints, leading to pain and loss of motion. over time,” Weiss says.
 Eventually, these computer models might help doctors choose appropriate treatments and figure out which patients could benefit from surgery.

 People with cerebral palsy, Parkinson’s disease and multiple sclerosis could also benefit from biomechanical analysis.
 “We use motion tracking to look at how well these patients are walking and what might be wrong, so we can try to do something about it,” says Dr. Diane Damiano, a physical therapist who heads biomechanics research at the NIH Clinical Center in Bethesda, Maryland.
 “We focus on helping patients to strengthen their muscles and work to improve their balance and coordination.
 We’re also looking at brain activation while they’re moving.
 That can give us clues to how these movements are controlled by the brain.”